paulcaseys/cosmos-image-loader/README.md

 When an image slide changes, this calls the following function (which was defined in the constructor)

-    // OPTIONAL: LISTENS WHEN NOT LOADED
+    // OPTIONAL: LISTENS WHEN THE SLIDESHOW IMAGE CHANGES
     function customImageChangeHandler(e){
       console.log("CHANGE: you are now viewing: "+e.data("curImageSrc")+" (id: "+e.data("curImageId")+"), on the element: "+ e.data("theTargetElement"));
     }